mediamonks/pota/support/twig-server/README.md

                                                                                         [array] [default: "./templates"]
   -e, --extension-path  A path to a file that exports an `addExtensions` function to enhance the Twig Environment.
                                                                                                                 [string]
+  -f, --flatten-path    Flatten the path of the template files to search in folders with other names than the template i
+                        d.                                                                                     [boolean]

 Options:
       --help  Show help                                                                                        [boolean]